Woman Raped On El Train In Upper Darby While Others Stood Around And 'Did Nothing,' Police Say

-Police say a woman reported that she was raped on the inbound El near 69th Street in Upper Darby around 11 o’clock Wednesday night.READ MORE: Efforts Underway To Increase COVID-19 Vaccines In Pennsylvania Communities Where Hesitancy Continues To Be Problem
+Police say a woman reported that she was raped on the inbound El near 69th Street in Upper Darby around 11 o’clock Wednesday night.READ MORE: Philadelphia Weather: Stormy Evening Brings In Seasonal Temperatures For Early Next Week

 Investigators say the sexual attack happened while others were standing around on the train and “did nothing.”